-Robert Friedmann, Design for Living.
+Robert Friedmann, Design for Living: Regard, Concern, Service, and Love.
 Preface by Leonard Gross.
 Introduced and Edited by Maxwell Kennel.
-(Eugene, OR: Wipf & Stock, under contract) 300 p.
+(Eugene, OR: Wipf & Stock, in-copy-editing).

-“Mennonite Metaphysics?
-Exploring the Philosophical Aspects of Mennonite Theology from Pacifist Epistemology to Ontological Peace” Mennonite Quarterly Review (forthcoming 2017)
+2. “Mennonite Metaphysics?
+Exploring the Philosophical Aspects of Mennonite Theology from Pacifist Epistemology to Ontological Peace” Mennonite Quarterly Review 91/3 (July 2017): 403-421.